-Need a fun holiday get-together idea for your friends?
+Need a fun holiday party idea for your friends?
 Host a Wine and Essential Oils party!
-This simple happy hour idea will bring everyone together and create fun Christmas blends to enjoy all season.
+This simple happy hour idea will bring everyone together and create fun Christmas essential oil blends to enjoy all season.

-Thank you Cameron Hughes for sponsoring this post.
+Thank you Cameron Hughes for sponsoring this holiday party idea.
 Capture the celebratory spirit of the holidays, and toast to the season with Cameron Hughes wine!